-I'm Néstor Espinoza, an Assistant Astronomer at the Space Telescope Science Institute (STScI) in Baltimore, USA.
+I'm Néstor Espinoza, an Assistant Astronomer and Mission Scientist for Exoplanet Science at the Space Telescope Science Institute (STScI) in Baltimore, USA.
 My research interests are exoplanets: from detection and characterization to how they form and what they are made of.

 E-mail: nespinoza at stsci.edu | Phone: +1 (410) 338 4311